 - 8.1.
 You may choose to make a report on an anonymous basis, however, as noted in section 4.23, there are a number of advantages in connection with the investigation process if you disclose your identity. - 8.2.
 If you do disclose your identity and you are an 'eligible whistleblower' who is making a disclosure protected by the Whistleblowing Legislation via the methods set out in section 4.12 above or to other 'eligible recipients', the recipient has an obligation to keep your identity confidential.
 This includes keeping confidential information which could lead to the disclosure of your identity. - 8.3.
-HMC Capital has the legal right to share a whistleblower's identity if reasonably necessary to refer an incident to authorities (such as ASIC, APRA and the Australian Federal Police (AFP) or other prescribed body) who may wish to pursue the matter. - 8.4.
-Under the Whistleblowing Legislation, it is also permissible to: - disclose information regarding the suspected or actual wrongdoing disclosed without revealing the whistleblower's identity or information that is likely to lead to the identification of the whistleblower; - (b) disclose information other than the whistleblower's identity if it is reasonably necessary for the purposes of the investigation and all reasonable steps are taken to reduce the risk that the whistleblower will be identified;
+The Group has the legal right to share a whistleblower's identity if reasonably necessary to refer an incident to authorities (such as ASIC, APRA and the Australian Federal Police (AFP) or other prescribed body) who may wish to pursue the matter. - 8.4.
+Under the Whistleblowing Legislation, it is also permissible to:

-- (c) disclose the identity of a whistleblower, or information likely to lead to his or her identification to a legal practitioner for the purposes of obtaining legal advice or representation in relation to the disclosure; or - (d) disclose the identity of a whistleblower where such disclosure is made with the consent of the whistleblower. - 8.5.
-In order to allow for a proper investigation of the matter, and to provide support to the whistleblower, the recipient of your disclosure may ask you to consent to the disclosure of your identity to specific individuals, such as: - (a) HMC Capital's General Counsel and/or Head of Human Resources; and - (b) any other persons reasonably necessary for the purposes of investigating matters the subject of your disclosure. - 8.6.
-If you are the recipient of a report from a whistleblower relating to Reportable Conduct you must not reveal the identity, or information that is likely to lead to identification, of the whistleblower without the written consent of the whistleblower or without the express permission from the General Counsel to make the disclosure.
+- (a) disclose information regarding the suspected or actual wrongdoing disclosed without revealing the whistleblower's identity or information that is likely to lead to the identification of the whistleblower; - (b) disclose information other than the whistleblower's identity if it is reasonably necessary for the purposes of the investigation and all reasonable steps are taken to reduce the risk that the whistleblower will be identified; - (c) disclose the identity of a whistleblower, or information likely to lead to his or her identification to a legal practitioner for the purposes of obtaining legal advice or representation in relation to the disclosure; or - (d) disclose the identity of a whistleblower where such disclosure is made with the consent of the whistleblower. - 8.5.
+In order to allow for a proper investigation of the matter, and to provide support to the whistleblower, the recipient of your disclosure may ask you to consent to the disclosure of your identity to any persons reasonably necessary for the purposes of investigating matters the subject of your disclosure. - 8.6.
+If you are the recipient of a report from a whistleblower relating to Reportable Conduct you must not reveal the identity, or information that is likely to lead to identification, of the whistleblower without the written consent of the whistleblower or without the express permission from the RE to make the disclosure.
 Such action may constitute a criminal offence. - 8.7.
 Whistleblowers can be assured that any information released in breach of this Policy will be treated seriously and may result in disciplinary action, potentially including dismissal.
 A breach of this Policy may in certain circumstances also result in criminal sanctions.